dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 `arg (text)` : The arguments for the call

-`waitFor (opt vec text)`: An optional list of request ids that must be completed before executing this call.

-`validateCanister (opt text)` : An optional canister id for handling validate the content of `contentMap` in response is success or fail

 ## Processing

 **How it works**

-1. Relying party requests a ICRCX batch transaction request to the signer.
+1. The relying party sends an ICRCX batch transaction request to the signer.

-2. The signer fetches consent messages and shows a warning to user to approve the batch transaction.
+2. The signer fetches consent messages and shows a warning to the user to approve the batch transaction.

-3. Upon user approval, the signer executes the requests (the Signer is responsible for handling 'waitFor' in the way below)
+3. Upon user approval, the signer executes the requests as follows:

-- Requests without 'waitFor' are executed in parallel immediately
+   - Each sub-array of requests is executed in parallel.
-- Requests with 'waitFor' are only executed if another request they are dependent on are successfully finished
+   - The main array of sub-arrays is executed sequentially.
+The next sub-array is executed only if the previous sub-array has finished and passed validation.

+**Execution Steps**

+1. The signer executes all requests in the first sub-array in parallel.
+2. After all requests in the sub-array are completed, the signer validates the results.
+   - If validation is successful, the signer proceeds to the next sub-array.
+   - If validation fails, the current failed requests respond with error code `1003` for `Validation failed`.
+3. This process repeats until all sub-arrays are executed or an error occurs.
-- If any request failed all the request in queue won't not execute and return with error code `1001`
+   - If any errors occur, the current request should respond with an error as defined in [ICRC-25](./icrc_25_signer_interaction_standard.md#errors-3).

-  NOTE:
+4. For any requests not executed due to validation error or execution error, respond with error code `1001` for `Not processed due to batch request failure`.

+**Note:**

-  The response from canister only includes `contentMap` and `certificate`, so signer knows that the canister received the call request, but not whether the request was sucessfully processed.
-Optionally, transactions can be defined with 'waitFor'.
-These requests are only called if another requests they are dependent on were successfully processed.
-Signer checks for the state of the requests they are dependent on by making an additional call to validateCanister, after receviing a response, to check if that request was processed sucessfully or not.
+1. The response from the canister includes only `contentMap` and `certificate`, indicating that the canister received the call request but not whether it was successfully processed.

+2. The sequence is defined by the order in the array.

+3. The sequence requires a validation property; otherwise, it returns error code `1002` for `Validation required`.

+4. The limit of requests is defined by the signer'.

-4. The signer, once it has collected responses from all the transactions, displays a response message to the user, and forwards the response to the relying partner.
+5. Once the signer has collected responses from all transactions, it displays a response message to the user and forwards the response to the relying party.

-5. The relying partner, if any of the transactions failed, implements error handling.
-The response of the individual transactions will be aggregated into the response of the batch call.
-If there are any errors in the response, it is up to the relying party to decide how to handle the error.
+6. The relying party handles any errors if any transactions failed.
+The responses of individual transactions are aggregated into the response of the batch call.
+It is up to the relying party to decide how to handle any errors in the response.

 ## Error validation